 The Bottom Line

 I passed the exam on my first try, and I believe that you can as well.
-To date, over 17,000 other people have also achieved this certification.
+As of August 2019, over 28,000 people have also achieved this certification.
 It is the fastest growing PMI certification at this time.

 I hope this overview of the PMI-ACP agile certification was helpful.
 Please add your questions or share your own experience below.
 And please view our agile training offerings here, or join our monthly newsletter for agile related tips and articles.